Published on: 02/17/2022

 This stick clip is one of the most highly-regarded on the market, and for a good reason.
 With unparalleled functionality and great build quality, what more could you ask for?

 The Trango Beta Stick Evo offers extensive functions and excellent build quality.
 You can use it to retrieve gear, lasso clip hanging draws, and more.
 It also comes in standard, ultra-long, and compact versions.
-This makes it an excellent choice for anybody looking for the most versatile, high-performance clip they can find.
+This makes it an excellent choice for anybody looking for the most versatile, high-performance clip.

 Still, it’s worth noting that not everyone needs such a wide range of functions from their stick clip.
 Are you primarily looking for a tool to help you clip the first or second bolt of a route?
 In that case, the Beta Stick might frankly be overkill.
 Its price point does reflect its position as a more high-performance piece of equipment.
 So, if you’re looking for a more rudimentary clip, you might want to opt for a more straightforward model like the Kailas stick clip.